Fear of Climbing – Climacophobia

-The Fear of Climbing is Technically Known as Climacophobia although this phobia is probably more relevant to climbing things like ladders rather than rock-faces which, to many, would seem like a reasonable thing to be scared of!
+The Fear of Climbing is also known as Climacophobia although this phobia is probably more relevant to climbing things like ladders rather than rock-faces which, to many, would seem like a reasonable thing to be scared of!

 Fear of Climbing Symptoms

 The symptoms associated with the fear of Climbing have much in common with other fears and phobias and may include:

 - Anger problems

 - Social anxiety

 - Feelings of depression

 - Low Self-Esteem

 - Low Self-Confidence